joshualande/joshualande.github.io/_drafts/2014-02-07-introduction-sql-simple-examples.md

 WHERE recipe_name="Tomato Soup"
 ```

-This query says take the the `recipes` table,
+This query says take the `recipes` table,
 filter for rows where `recipe_name` is "Tomato Soup",
 and select only the clumn `recipe_id`.
 This query returns the table